tomdaweiqq/drupal-gratis-theme/README.txt

     and you'll no longer have to keep reloading your page.
 (Assumes you are using Chrome) You'll need to manually reload the page once for this to work after activation.
-9. You can also run 'grunt format' (no quotes) for nicely formatted CSS.
-    You should do this in a new terminal tab or window.

 -- NOTES --